-KIO-301 is a novel small molecule with the potential to confer light sensitivity to patients with degenerated retinas due to either inherited or age-related diseases, which has received Orphan Drug Designation from the U.S. FDA.
+KIO-301 is a novel small molecule with the potential to confer light sensitivity to patients with degenerated retinas due to either inherited or age-related diseases, which has received orphan drug designation from the FDA.
 Many retinal diseases result in the death of the retinal photoreceptors, the light sensing cells in the retina.
 However, downstream retinal neurons, such as the bipolar and RGCs remain viable for long periods after photoreceptor death.
-KIO-301 selectively enters these cells and non-covalently resides on the intracellular domains of potassium and HCN voltage gated ion channels.
+KIO-301 selectively enters these cells and non-covalently resides on the intracellular domains of potassium and hyperpolarization-activated, cyclic nucleotide-gated (HCN) voltage gated ion channels.
 As KIO-301 has an azobenzene core, visible light causes a rapid and reversible change in the isomeric state of the molecule, transforming from a linear molecule to an orthogonal molecule.
 When this happens, the voltage gated ion channels and current efflux are blocked, causing cellular depolarization and signaling to the brain as to the presence of light.
 When light is no longer touching the molecule, it reverts back to its linear state, allowing ion efflux from the cells and thus promoting repolarization and a turning "off" of the brain signaling.

 This novel mechanism of action enables potential application to multiple diseases.
 RP is a group of inherited eye diseases that cause photoreceptor cell death.
-In the U.S., RP is considered an orphan disease with a prevalence of <200,000.
-This prevalence enables consideration for KIO-301 to qualify for Orphan Drug Designation ("ODD") in the treatment of RP, conferring increased regulatory collaboration with the FDA and market exclusivity if clinical trials demonstrate safety and efficacy.
-On March 17, 2022, we were granted Orphan Drug Designation by the U.S. FDA for the active ingredient in KIO-301.
+In the U.S., RP is considered an orphan disease with a prevalence of fewer than 200,000.
+This prevalence enables consideration for KIO-301 to qualify for orphan drug designation in the treatment of RP, conferring increased regulatory collaboration with the FDA, and market exclusivity if clinical trials demonstrate safety and efficacy.
+On March 17, 2022, we were granted orphan drug designation by the FDA for the active ingredient in KIO-301.
 Currently, no therapeutics are approved to treat patients with RP.

-A possible market expansion from RP would be to evaluate KIO-301 in patients with Geographic Atrophy ("GA"), the late stage of age-related dry macular degeneration.
+A possible market expansion from RP would be to evaluate KIO-301 in patients with geographic atrophy (GA), the late stage of age-related dry macular degeneration.
 There are about 1,000,000 patients in the U.S. with GA and to date, no therapeutics are approved to treat this disease.

-Ocular Presentation of Rheumatoid Arthritis Market Overview:
+Ocular Presentation of Rheumatoid Arthritis Market Overview

-Patients with systemic autoimmune diseases including Rheumatoid Arthritis ("RA"), are known to suffer from ocular presentation of their underlying autoimmune conditions.
+Patients with systemic autoimmune diseases including Rheumatoid Arthritis (RA), are known to suffer from ocular presentation of their underlying autoimmune conditions.
 Secondary to inflammation and associated pathologies in the joint synovium, the eye carries significant morbidity and impact on eye health and quality of life.
-These ocular presentations can include signs and symptoms similar to keratoconjunctivitis sicca ("KCS"), episcleritis, scleritis, peripheral ulcerative keratitis ("PUK"), anterior uveitis, as well as retinal vasculitis.
-In patients with OPRA, the surface of the eye often has significant irritation accompanied by symptoms of soreness, grittiness, light sensitivity and dryness.
+These ocular presentations can include signs and symptoms similar to keratoconjunctivitis sicca (KCS), episcleritis, scleritis, peripheral ulcerative keratitis (PUK), anterior uveitis, as well as retinal vasculitis.
+In patients with OPRA+, the surface of the eye often has significant irritation accompanied by symptoms of soreness, grittiness, light sensitivity, and dryness.
 Patients with RA suffer from ocular signs and symptoms at a rate reported to be 2-3X that of the general population.
-Furthermore, in those OPRA patients, up to 50% report moderate to severe signs and symptoms.
-Today, there are approximately 1.8 million RA patients in the USA.
-Approximately 1/3rd of these patients present with OPRA (~0.5 million in the USA), with >90% seeking prescription medication to address these ophthalmic manifestations.
-Unfortunately, todays ocular surface anti-inflammatory medicines are usually not sufficient to treat OPRA as they are broad and not targeted to the underlying pathophysiology.
+Furthermore, in those OPRA+ patients, up to 50% report moderate to severe signs and symptoms.
+Today, there are approximately 1.8 million RA patients in the U.S. Approximately one-third of these patients present with OPRA+ (more than 0.5 million in the U.S.), with more than 90% seeking prescription medication to address these ophthalmic manifestations.
+Unfortunately, today's ocular surface anti-inflammatory medicines are usually not sufficient to treat OPRA+ as they are broad and not targeted to the underlying pathophysiology.